Participation

 Participation is therefore not measured only by visibility.

-It is measured by relation, contribution and response.
+It is measured by relation, contribution, response and responsibility.

 What Healthy Participation Includes